 • Bowles Colgate — Co-founder of Colgate and Company, which later merged with Palmolive Soap to form the now giant, Colgate-Palmolive Company, which today has over $15 billion in annual revenues.
 The family lived on Beach Road.

-• Captain Eddie Rickenbacker — A winner of the Medal of Honor for his daring as an ace World War I fighter-pilot, he lived on Valentine Street.
-Before the war, he was a race car driver (competing in the first Indianapolis 500) and also was the chauffeur for George Fisher Baker in MB.
-A longtime president of Eastern Air Lines, he died in 1973.
+• Eddie Rickenbacker — A recipient of the Medal of Honor for his daring as an ace World War I fighter-pilot, he lived on Valentine Street.
+Before the war, he was a race car driver (competing in the first Indianapolis 500) and also was a chauffeur for wealthy Monmouth Beach banker George Fisher Baker.
+A longtime president of Eastern Air Lines, Rickenbacker died in 1973.

 • Oliver Byron — A renowned actor in his day, he performed alongside the Booth brothers (John Wilkes and Edwin) in the 1850s.
 He owned a large mansion on Ocean Avenue and other land in MB and in Long Branch.
 The firehouse in North Long Branch he helped fund and is named in his honor.
 He died in 1920 at age 77.

 • William G. Fargo — He was the founder of the Wells Fargo Company, the first messenger service between the east and west coasts, which today is a $300 billion financial services company.
 He was also one of the original founders of the American Express Company in 1850.
 He lived on Beach Road (today there is a Wells Fargo bank on Beach Road).

 • Harper Brothers — The founders of the Harper’s Bazaar magazine in 1867 and a later a book publishing firm (HarperCollins), James and John Harper lived on the corner of River Avenue and Beach Road.
 Another famous publishing titian George Delacorte, who founded Dell Publishing, lived on Club Circle.